-Admission to the fulltime face-to-face advanced LL.M. programme in Air and Space Law.
+Admission to the full time and parttime Blended Learning advanced LL.M. programme in Air and Space Law.

 The course aims to provide students with knowledge of the various commercial space applications and issues surrounding the regulation of commercial and ‘NewSpace’ activities, which are not clearly addressed in international space law.
 Some of the topics discussed are space resource utilization, satellite constellations, Earth Observation, human spaceflight and innovative applications of space technology.
 The associated legal issues are examined from the perspective of international, regional and national laws, as well as through practitioners’ and industrial practice, illustrated by examples and case studies.
 Contemporary developments, such as privacy and cybersecurity in space activities are also discussed.

 The course focuses on steps undertaken by the United Nations and the international community to address these gaps, while several national space laws are analysed.
-The course also adresses topics of special relevance for Europe, such as the role and activities of the European Space Agency (ESA) and the European Union (EU), and the European programs for satellite navigation and Earth Observation, Galileo and Copernicus.
+The course also addresses topics of special relevance for Europe, such as the role and activities of the European Space Agency (ESA) and the European Union (EU), and the European space programme components, including Galileo, Copernicus, GOVSATCOM, and the role of the EU Agency for the Space Programme (EUSpace).

 Upon completion of this course, students should be able to: